-Bisque: Clay that has been fired once at a low temperature without a glaze firing.
+Bisque: Clay that has been fired once at a low temperature without a glaze bisque firing.

-Bisque Firing The low-temperature first firing a clay object which removes chemical water and hardens the ware prior to glazing and glaze

-Bone-ware: The state of dry clay ready for bisque firing.
 The ware has had time to dry sufficiently and is devoid of moisture.

+Bisque Firing The low-temperature first firing a clay object which removes chemical water and hardens the ware prior to glazing and glaze firing.

+Bone-ware: The state of dry clay ready for